 Our safety officers are always available

-The Department of Public Safety has its offices in the back lobby of Forrer Hall, the main women's residence hall.
+The Department of Public Safety has its offices in the back lobby of Forrer Hall.
 Officers patrol the campus by foot, bicycle, and automobile 24 hours a day.

 Students or university employees can request a safety escort any time, day or night.
 A public safety officer will escort them by car, golf cart, or on foot within approximately one block of the campus.